 THE ENGINES BEHIND THE COALITION

-The Youth Leadership Board (former Youth Advisory Board - YAB) is the focal point and the engine behind the Youth Coalition for Road Safety.
+The Youth Leadership Board (YLB) is the focal point and the engine behind the Youth Coalition for Road Safety.
 Through their expertise, advice, and concrete actions, youth can weigh in directly on how all local actions and global advocacy strategies are run.

-The YLB will help ensure that the work within the Youth Coalition is consistent with and reflects the realities of youth and in support of the achievement of the Global Youth Statement for Road Safety.
+The YLB will help ensure that the work within the Coalition is consistent with and reflects the realities of youth, and supports the achievement of the Global Youth Statement for Road Safety.

-For their mandate, the YLB will proactively share their views on the strategy design and help implement specific milestones of the Global Youth Coalition for Road Safety during their 24-month term.
-The role of the Youth Leadership Board is to ensure that youth interests and voices are always represented at the center of the Coalition’s decisions, including the diversity of youth opinions, geographic locations, as well as gender, cultural, and local reflections.
+As part of their mandate, the YLB will proactively share their views on the strategy design and help implement specific milestones of the Global Youth Coalition for Road Safety during their 24-month term.
+The role of the Youth Leadership Board is to ensure that youth interests and voices are always represented at the centre of the Coalition’s decisions, including the diversity of youth opinions, geographic locations, as well as gender, cultural, and local reflections.

 Identify and express the views and needs of youth